Kimberly Alexander, MBA, LPC, CPCS

 Addiction is a chronic disease characterized by compulsive, substance-seeking behaviors without regard for the devastating consequences that follow.1 The consequences of addiction often include legal repercussions, financial devastation, physical maladies, and the loss of meaningful relationships.
 Each case of addiction is as unique as the individual who is suffering, but there will always be common symptoms, behaviors, and consequences when we look for them.

 In the case of a Rubik’s cube, there are numerous algorithms that can be used to solve it, but the actual process is always completed by focusing on each layer, one at a time.
 The same steps–done in sequence–will solve it every time.
 And the algorithm works regardless of whoever may be responsible for scrambling the cube.

 The first layer is done intuitively.
 This means following practical steps and committing to the process, knowing it will require doing some hard work on your own.
 The second and third layers require repetition until the cube is solved.
 If you don’t keep going, the cube won’t get solved.

 Doesn’t that sound familiar?

 The same is true in recovery.
-Regardless of when or why an addiction has developed and progressed, there are core principles of treatment that can successfully address the core issues if the person is open and committed to recovery.
+Regardless of when or why addiction has developed and progressed, there are core principles of treatment that can successfully address the core issues if the person is open and committed to recovery.

 The parallel between the algorithms of solving the Rubik’s cube and the steps towards recovery from addiction is in the process.
-Think of this process like the 12 Steps of Alcoholics Anonymous (AA).
+Think of this process as the 12 Steps of Alcoholics Anonymous (AA).
 Each step, when worked carefully and seriously, can lead to lifelong recovery.
 The 12 Steps are meant to develop behaviors that allow the individual suffering from addiction to gain insight and support to maintain sobriety in any circumstance.